-- If your child has symptoms of COVID-19, they will be asked to wear a mask
+- If your child has symptoms of COVID-19, he or she will be asked to wear a mask

 For Children Sent Home After Testing

-- You will be notified by Nationwide Children’s Hospital of your child’s test results in about 72 hours.
+- You or your community provider will be notified by Nationwide Children’s Hospital of your child’s test results in about 72 hours.
 In some cases, results could take more than 72 hours.
 Please do not call the COVID-19 hotline for your test results.

-- It is important to monitor your child’s symptoms and seek medical care if they worsen (e.g., have difficulty breathing).
+- It is important to monitor your child’s symptoms and seek medical care if symptoms worsen, such as difficulty breathing.
 Before seeking care, call your child’s health care provider or medical facility staff to inform them that your child has been tested for COVID-19.
 Have your child put on a facemask before you enter the facility.

 Caring for Your Child at Home Until Test Results are Known

-If your child has been tested for SARS-CoV-2 because they have signs and symptoms of COVID-19, for the safety of your family, please begin the practices listed below until you are called with testing results.
+- If your child has been tested for SARS-CoV-2 because they have signs and symptoms of COVID-19, for the safety of your family, please begin the practices listed below until you are called with testing results:

-- Start home isolation: Keep your child at home except to get medical care.
+- Start home isolation: keep your child at home except to get medical care.
 Have your child avoid large group gatherings, including public areas and public transportation.
-Children should not go to school or work until you have been notified that it is safe to do so.
+Children and adolescents should not go to school or work until you have been notified that it is safe to do so.

 - As much as possible, keep your child away from other members of your household.
-Ideally, have them remain in a certain room and use a separate bathroom.
+Ideally, have your child remain in a separate room and use a separate bathroom.

 - Avoid close face-to-face contact, as much as possible.

-- Do not let your child share household items such as dishes, utensils, towels and bedding with others until the item is washed.
-Be sure to wash items thoroughly with soap and water after use.
+- Do not let your child share household items, such as dishes, utensils, towels and bedding with others until the item is washed.
+Be sure to wash items thoroughly with soap and water after each use.